Peter-Hogg/SLAP2_Utils/README.md

 This project is licensed under the Mozilla Public License Version 2.0 - see the LICENSE.md file for details.

 ## Credits and Acknowledgements
 This library was developed by Peter Hogg and Jerry Tong.
-It's a rework of several Matlab tools from MBF.
-Thanks to all contributors who have helped in refining this tool and helped with the project
+It's a rework of several Matlab tools from MBF with added utility functions.
+Thanks to all contributors who have helped in refining this tool and helped with the project.